SET GOES BLOCKCHAIN

 - Thailand 1.0: Simple agricultural society

-- Thailand 2.0: Focused on light industry with low wages (as result of the industrialization)
+- Thailand 2.0: Focused on the light industry with low wages (as result of the industrialization)

 - Thailand 3.0: Heavy and more complex industries and exports (as result of the globalization)

-In 2017 ff., small and medium enterprises shall become smart and new company set-ups will develop to be high-potential startups.
-Traditional services with low yields will be transformed into “high-value services”.
+In 2017 ff., small and medium enterprises shall become smart, and new company set-ups will develop to be high-potential startups.
+Traditional services with low yields will be transformed into “high-value services.”
 Low-skilled workers shall be supported and trained to become highly educated and skilled.
-To transform itself into Thailand 4.0, the country aims to tap its advantages in terms of biodiversities and cultural pluralism to enhance competitiveness through innovations and creativities in these industries
+To transform itself into Thailand 4.0, the country aims to tap its advantages regarding biodiversities and cultural pluralism to enhance competitiveness through innovations and creativities in these industries

 - food and farm products

 - electronically controlled robots and machinery, digital technology, and connectivities

 It is the declared aim of the government (i) to change production of commodities into innovative products,

 (ii) to transform industry-driven activities into those driven by technology, creativity and innovation and (iii) to shift the focus on making products, to providing services.